top of page

 In short - the EDIP, while including measures that, on the surface, appear positive, lacks the teeth it would need to make a dent in the dire situation of the EU’s defence industrial base.
 Issues with the EDIS are not only related to its targets and the measures its legislative arm, the EDIP, seeks to implement: political and financial issues both persist.

-Politically unfeasible
+Politically Unfeasible

 Politically, the EDIS and the EDIP are a dead-end.
 European elections are fast approaching, the Commission is historically unpopular and so is the President of the Commission Ursula Von Der Leyen.
 Furthermore, a change in the EU’s governing coalition is, while not certain, certainly likely.
 These are precisely the reasons why the Spanish presidency of the European Council aimed to close all main dossiers by the end of 2023 (STEP and AI Act among them): 2024, as an election year, means no substantial legislative progress can be made on any dossier.